Ever wonder how you’re supposed to juggle everything in your head? How do you prioritize the rules to know for the bar exam?

 1) Don’t write like a lawyer.
 Write like a bar taker.

 Prior law experience or creative writing will detract from answering the way graders want you to.
-Practicing attorneys tend to not do as well on bar essays because this is a SEPARATE skill from real practice.

 How do you write the way the graders want to see?
 Write like a bar taker instead: